mswartz2/seniorDesign/Semester 2/status/status1.md

 <b>Quantifiable  Metric Choosen: Hours worked</b>

     - Kyle: worked about 6 hours for weeks 1 and 2.
 Worked 6-8 hours for week 3.
     - Maria: worked about 6 hours a week for weeks 1 and 2.
-Worked 6 hours on code for week 3 plus additional time for adding eveyone's sections to the status doc, editing status doc, and editing and uploading the video.
+Worked 6 hours on code for week 3 plus a couple hours time for adding eveyone's sections to the status doc, editing status doc, and editing and uploading the video.
     - Yikai: worked about 6 hours each week.
-    - Brent: worked about 6 hours each week.
+    - Brent: worked about 12 hours for weeks 2 and 3.

 ## Successes